 Wait!
 Come back!
 This entry has absolutely nothing to do with getting your 5-9 daily servings of fruits & veggies!

-Speaking of apples, though…have you looked at Apple Computer lately?
-This company looked doomed by the late 1990s.
+Speaking of apples, though… It’s hard to imagine these days that thecompany seemed doomed in the late 1990s.
 Their biggest mistake?
-Introducing lots of new products — most mediocre and uninspired — just the opposite of what worked so well for them when they first introduced Apple personal computers in the early 80s.
-By the late 1990s, the question wasn’t IF Apple would crash and burn…just WHEN.
+Introducing lots of new products — most mediocre and uninspired — just the opposite of what worked so well for them when they first introduced Apple personal computers in the early ’80s.
+By the late 1990s, the question wasn’t IF Apple would crash and burn, but WHEN.

-I wish more wellness businesses would do the same thing.
+I wish more wellness businesses would acquire the same laser-like focus.

 Now they think they’ve found a new silver bullet — equipment for body-composition and metabolic rate testing.